Halep holds off Haddad Maia to win third WTA Canadian crown

 The Brazilian delivered a huge serve on set point three games later to square the contest at a set each.

-But Halep -- cheered throughout by partisan fans chanting "Si-mo-na" -- came out ahead after they traded three breaks of serve in the final set, wrapping it up on her second match point as Haddad Maia fired a service return into the net.
+But Halep came out ahead after they traded three breaks of serve in the final set, wrapping it up on her second match point as Haddad Maia fired a service return into the net.

+"It was an emotional beginning, even when I was 3-Love up I couldn't hold the emotions.
+I couldn't control myself," she said.

+"Simona started to play better, to improve.
+I was trying to be more aggressive.

-Haddad Maia was the first Brazilian to reach the final of a WTA 1000 and first lefthanded finalist in Canada since Petra Kvitova in 2012.
+"Today Simona deserved it, she played better than me," added Haddad Maia, the first Brazilian to reach the final of a WTA 1000 event.
+"She was more brave.

 © 2022 AFP